 - Are you in an altered or distressed state in this moment?
 Are you clear and present to make aligned choices in this moment?
 Consider if you are using substances that may impact your choices.
 Also consider if you are in a life transition, perhaps ending a relationship or just moved or lost a loved one or simply didn’t get much sleep last night.
 Look and see if this is the moment to make a clear choice about connection.
 If so, is there something you would like to name about your state of mind that would be valuable for the other person to know before connecting?
 For example, you might share that you had a recent break up and you’re still grieving and would like to connect with gentleness and a slow pace.

 - What’s your intention for connecting?
 What would it mean to you if we…?
 Big energy likes clear intentions.
 Perhaps your intention is to expand your confidence that your body can be turned on and feel safe.
 Maybe you are looking for a life partner.
 Or you want to expand your connection with your own eros, or dismantle how you relate to gender or power.
 Perhaps you are interested in spiritual connection, increasing a sense of possibility and play, finding a friend, bringing a new level of eros to your dancing… What would make this meaningful for you?
 It really helps to know what intention is motivating each of you.
 It reframes what success might looks like and it also gives you a heads up if you have incompatible intentions.
 You might decide not to proceed or to redesign what you’d like to explore.
+Sometimes simply sharing your vision for the partnership you would love can be deeply vulnerable and intimate.

 - What do you desire?
 What’s on the menu for intimacy that you would enjoy?
 This is where specificity can be really sexy and gives your playmate a better chance of providing what you desire.
 You might say, I love my hair pulled, my neck bitten, I like impact play if you start soft… I’m curious about anal penetration but I don’t know if I like it yet so please wait for me to ask for it.
 Or you may say, I’m a seasoned poly slut and I’m really desiring a deeper heart connection where I feel seen.
-I’d love to cultivate a long term relationship so I’m desiring to move slowly in the physical realm and really sense into where our life passions intersect because I feel you and I could really be important people in each others’ tribe.
+I’d love to cultivate a long term relationship so I’m desiring to move slowly in the physical realm and really sense into where our life passions intersect because I feel you and I could really be important people in each others’ lives.

 - What are your limits?
 It’s important to name at least one thing you are NO to, this creates trust and demonstrates that you know your limits and can speak them.
 For example, you might say parts of your body that don’t want touch or names you really don’t want to be called.
 You might also express your time limit so you are on the same page about when you need to close your connection.
+You might also have a limit around only playing with people who have a spiritual relationship to their eros or only playing with people who will be available for a follow up conversation the next few days.

 - What is your health status?
 When was the last time you were testsed for STDs/STIs?
 What specifically were you tested for?
 What were the results?
 Have you been sexually active since then?
 (Remember it takes 3 months for most STDs to show up in many tests.)
 What barriers have you used and do you want to use?
 This essentially communicates to your playmate that you care about your health and their health enough to have this conversation before intimacy.
 It’s also a good time to share if you have other injuries that would impact your mobility, or your mental health.
 Consider if birth control is needed, how you’d like to address it and how you might respond if you conceived.
 (And hey, if you’re kinky make sure you check in about asthma or pacemakers, any health information that may needs to be considered before diving deep.
 This article won’t really cover the full scope of kink negotiations.)